 These three mutually exclusive options select the tar format to use when generating tarballs with 'make dist'.
-(The tar file created is then compressed according to the set of no-dist-gzip, dist-bzip2, dist-lzip, dist-xz and dist-tarZ options in use.)
+(The tar file created is then compressed according to the set of no-dist-gzip, dist-bzip2, dist-lzip, dist-zztd and dist-tarZ options in use.)

-These options must be passed as arguments to AM_INIT_AUTOMAKE (see Section 6.4 [Macros], page 44) because they can require additional configure checks.
-Automake will complain if it sees such options in an AUTOMAKE_OPTIONS variable.
+These options must be passed as arguments to AM\INIT\AUTOMAKE (see Section 6.4 [Macros], page 44) because they can require additional configure checks.
+Automake will complain if it sees such options in an AUTOMAKE\OPTIONS variable.

 tar-v7 selects the old V7 tar format.
 This is the historical default.
 This antiquated format is understood by all tar implementations and supports file names with up to 99 characters.
-When given longer file names some tar implementations will diagnose the problem while other will generate broken tarballs or use non-portable extensions.
+When given longer file names some tar implementations will diagnose the problem while others will generate broken tarballs or use non-portable extensions.
 Furthermore, the V7 format cannot store empty directories.
 When using this format, consider using the filename-length-max=99 option to catch file names too long.

 tar-ustar selects the ustar format defined by POSIX 1003.1-1988.
-This format is believed to be old enough to be portable.
+This format is old enough to be portable: As of 2018, it is supported by the native tar command on GNU, FreeBSD, NetBSD, OpenBSD, AIX, HP-UX, and Solaris, at least.
 It fully supports empty directories.
 It can store file names with up to 256 characters, provided that the file name can be split at directory separator in two parts, first of them being at most 155 bytes long.
 So, in most cases the maximum file name length will be shorter than 256 characters.
-However you may run against broken tar implementations that incorrectly handle file names longer than 99 characters (please report them to bug-automake@gnu.org so we can document this accurately).

 tar-pax selects the new pax interchange format defined by POSIX 1003.1-2001.
 It does not limit the length of file names.
 However, this format is very young and should probably be restricted to packages that target only very modern platforms.
+As of 2018, this format is supported by the native tar command only on GNU, FreeBSD, and OpenBSD systems; it is not supported by the native tar command on NetBSD, AIX, HP-UX, or Solaris.
 There are moves to change the pax format in an upward-compatible way, so this option may refer to a more recent version in the future.